-Among them is President Jacob Zuma who said four years ago that government “cannot sustain a situation where social grants are growing all the time and think it can be a permanent feature”.
+Among them is President Jacob Zuma who said in 2011 that government “cannot sustain a situation where social grants are growing all the time and think it can be a permanent feature”.
 Despite this, social spending has not decreased.

 In fact, grant amounts have increased and ages of those who qualify have been extended.
 The Department of Social Development is currently considering extending the Child Support Grant (CSG) to age 23, partly because of the large number of child-headed households where older children take care of younger siblings.